Pretty Bitch Music

-Pretty Bitch Music is the forthcoming debut studio album by American rapper Saweetie, which is expected to be released by Artistry and Warner Records.
+Pretty Bitch Music (alternatively stylized as Pretty B*tch Music) is the forthcoming debut studio album by American rapper Saweetie, which is expected to be released in 2025 by Artistry, Warner Records and her own label Icy Records.
 The album was originally due to be released on June 25, 2021, but Saweetie delayed the album in order to "reconstruct" some songs.
 It is expected to be supported by the singles "Tap In", "Back to the Streets" featuring Jhené Aiko, "Best Friend" featuring Doja Cat, "Fast (Motion)", and "Closer" featuring H.E.R.

 Background and release

 In April 2020, shortly after her breakthrough single "My Type" was certified 2× Platinum by the Recording Industry Association of America, Saweetie began teasing the phrase "Pretty B*tch Music" via social media.
 She released the lead single "Tap In" and its corresponding music video on June 17, 2020.
 Saweetie released the song "Pretty Bitch Freestyle" as a promotional single in July 2020 alongside a low-budget, homemade music video.
 Following a viral TikTok dance trend, "Tap In" became a top 40 hit in the United States, the United Kingdom, Australia, Ireland and New Zealand.
 The song received a remix featuring rappers Post Malone, DaBaby and Jack Harlow in August 2020.
 "Tap In" would also go on to be certified Gold by the Recording Industry Association of America at the time of the release of the album's second single, "Back to the Streets" featuring Jhené Aiko, on October 23, 2020.
 This song would later receive an accompanying music video in late November 2020.
-"Best Friend", the third single and first collaboration between Saweetie and rapper Doja Cat, was prematurely released on December 4, 2020 by Warner Records on various streaming services, a month before the scheduled release.
+"Best Friend", the third single and first collaboration between Saweetie and rapper Doja Cat, was prematurely released on December 4, 2020, by Warner Records on various streaming services, a month before the scheduled release.
 Saweetie took to social to express her frustration and disappointment and called out her label.
-The song was officially released on January 7, 2021 alongside a music video directed by Dave Meyers.
+The song was officially released on January 7, 2021, alongside a music video directed by Dave Meyers.